mitayag/gns3_training/Day2/Lab/vlan.md

-# Content of the Markdown file
-markdown_content = """# Network Topology with VLANs and Trunking

 This document outlines the configuration of a simple network topology using two Cisco Layer 2 switches, VLANs, trunking, and end devices.